themesberg/flowbite-svelte/src/routes/docs/pages/how-to-contribute.md

 ## Conventional commit

-When making a commit, we recommend using <A class="text-blue-700" href="https://www.conventionalcommits.org/en/v1.0.0/">the Conventional commits</A>.
+When making a commit, we recommend using [the Conventional commits]("https://www.conventionalcommits.org/en/v1.0.0/").

 Some examples are: